-My daughters frequently remind me that they believe that their daddy has control issues when it comes to their relationships with young men.
-It is probably true due to remembering well my own gorilla-like heart as a young man.
+As my daughters were growing up, they frequently reminded me that they thought that I had control issues when it came to their relationships with young men.
+It was probably true due to remembering well my own gorilla-like heart as a young man.
 You may have heard the analogy that Chuck Swindoll uses when giving away his own daughters in marriage.
 He compares it to entrusting an exquisitely beautiful and expensive Stradivarius violin to a gorilla.
-Thus…

 1. I expect and hope that you will truly and fervently love Jesus more than you love my daughter.
 An important question to continue to ask yourself is: Do I love Jesus more than I love her?
 My prayer for you both is that you will maintain a simple, pure, and undistracted devotion to Christ (1 Corinthians 7:35).
 I desire more than anything for my daughter to find a man who fervently loves Jesus more than he does her.
 I do hope and pray that the gospel will be the fixed center of your relationship.
 Continuing to learn how to proclaim the gospel to your own hearts and model the gospel with each another will make for a beautiful relationship.
 Loving Jesus more than her will enable you to lead her well.

 2. I expect and hope that you will delight in and cherish her and never try to change her, but leave that task to the change-agent of the Holy Spirit.
 I see many couples – young and old -working hard to change one another in fundamental ways.
 However, I do want you to think about how you will make her a better person and servant of Christ.
 I will challenge her to consider the same for you.

 3. I expect and hope that you will serve as her loving leader… and that you will avoid the two extremes of passivity and heavy-handed authoritarianism….
 This means that you will protect her from her emotions and your passions.
 She will need a strong leader who also knows when and how to be tender.
 I believe all of us men struggle with balancing tough love with tender love.